domscontent/domscontent.github.io/_posts/2025-05-19-understanding-the-future-ai-agents-and-automation-workflows.md

 - Use *workflow automation*, with tools like n8n, to **do** (e.g., send emails, update sheets, post content)

-You can even plug LLM's into n8n with HTTP requests or the new “AI Agent” node.
+You can plug LLM's into n8n with HTTP requests or the new “AI Agent” node.

 So yes - agents might be the future, but automation featuring AI Agent intergration (a combo of both) is the present.
 I am certianly utilising both.